 Before we could get started with the Essex contingent, we were bowled over by the Hilton Woodland Hills management.
-You see, our team had a rather short window of time in which to set up.
-When the hotel managers realized that we were in a bind, they rolled up their sleeves and helped!
-They unloaded the wagons and gifts so that we’d be ready for our clients.
+Our team had a rather short window of time in which to set up.
+When the hotel managers realized that we were in a bind, they rolled up their sleeves and helped us unload the wagons and gifts so that we’d be ready for our clients.

-The Essex staffers were divided into teams for purportedly one of the most gratifying team bonding experiences they’d ever had.
-They assembled 14 wagons which required both communications and problem solving skills.
+The Essex staffers were divided into teams to collaborate in what surely must have been one of the most gratifying team bonding experiences they’d ever had.
+They assembled 14 wagons which required communications and problem-solving skills.
 Then they “blinged out” each wagon with colorful and imaginative decorations.
-And for the piece de resistance, they crammed each glamorized wagon full of toys, books, and games.
-The recipients: hospitalized children, all of whom are gravely or terminally ill.
+And for the piece de resistance they crammed each wagon full of toys, books, and games for hospitalized children, all of whom are gravely or terminally ill.

-The the wagons would be distributed by the Ronald McDonald House of Pasadena.
+The wagons were distributed by the Ronald McDonald House of Pasadena.
 Melissa Malone, their Director Of Development, Events and Corporate Engagement, was delighted and grateful for each wagon.
 When she explained why these particular wagons were so special, the Essex staff fell into a stunned silence.

-Each wagon would become a “chariot of love” for those patients who were able to leave their beds.
-Now their parents can wheel them around the hospital in style.
-What a welcomed diversion from the physical and emotional onslaught with which they have to cope every day!
+Each wagon would become a “chariot of love” for those patients who were able to leave their beds so that their parents could wheel them around the hospital.
+What a welcome diversion from the daily physical and emotional onslaught with which they have to cope every day!
 And the toys, games, and other gifts would be shared with the siblings of these sick babies.

-As we hoped, the Essex team received a tremendous emotional payoff that always comes with Magnovo’s charitable team building events.
+As always the Essex team receive the emotional payoff that comes with Magnovo’s charitable team building events.
 But they also received a trophy for their artistry.
-Each member of the team with the most original decorations won a trophy.
+Each member of the team with the most original and imaginative decorations won a trophy!
 So they left the event with their arms full, their hearts overflowing, and the company’s team bonding goals achieved.